RodrigoOkido/RodrigoOkido/README.md

 Welcome to my profile!
 You can find here a little bit more about projects i worked =).
 It contains a lot of projects that i did during my university period, and personal projects that i developed to improve my technologies skills (through courses).
 Currently, i am focusing on mobile development as iOS Software Engineer.

+** I do not use my personal Github for work, but time to time i am updating my Github profile, mainly my self project [SwiftUI-BaseHelper](https://github.com/RodrigoOkido/SwiftUI-BaseHelper).

+I always trying my best to keep me updated with the latest news and features from Swift =).

 You can also find about me on LinkedIn: [Here](https://www.linkedin.com/in/rodrigo-okido/)

 <!--